Facebook Session Expired? 7 fixes that work [2026]

 This happens when Facebook ends your login session due to inactivity, browser problems, or security triggers.
 The good news?
 You can fix it in minutes using simple troubleshooting steps that address the root cause.

-In this guide, you'll learn exactly why this error occurs and how to solve it permanently.
+In this guide, you'll learn exactly why this error occurs, how to solve it permanently, and discover hidden tricks that most guides don't cover.

 What Is the Facebook Session Expired Error?